-Contact the sales team at Lancaster Aston Martin in Cambridge or Sevenoaks for further information on the new Vantage GT12.
+Contact the sales team at Jardine Aston Martin in Cambridge or Sevenoaks for further information on the new Vantage GT12.

 The raw, powerful appeal of the car does not mean any compromise in terms of safety.
 The 19" magnesium alloy wheels are clad in Michelin Pilot Super Sport tyres and are linked to Brembo carbon-ceramic brakes, assuring extremely low stopping distances.

 A variety of traction-enhancing systems keep the stability of the vehicle high, whilst never dampening its ardent spirit.

 As the most performance-focused of all Aston Martin's exhilarating sportscars, the Vantage GT12 has a redoubtable standard to meet – but it does so with aplomb.
 It takes elements from the V12 Vantage S road car and Vantage GT3 racing car to create something new, yet unmistakeably Aston Martin.
 The use of lightweight carbon fibre and titanium elements mean that it weighs 1565kg – 120kg than the V12 Vantage S. A wider, lower frame, large front splitter and huge rear wing, meanwhile, add to the Vantage GT12's road presence as well as reducing drag.

 The interior of the Vantage GT12 is also aimed at providing the greatest thrills possible.